 In the overall scheme of things, his portrayal of the American Indian culture was a failure.
-He didn’t value their society or their beliefs as they did.
+He didn’t value their society or their beliefs.
 Instead, he worked out deals to buy their land for a low cost and supplies.

 He did this to help the United States grow and access land they didn’t before.
 Madison had a vision for the county that included expansion and development.
 It was a quest to offer a peaceful existence rather than people being fearful of Indians when they tried to establish a home on new land or explore unknown territories.

-However, in private, he was heard that the Indians were savages who could never be tamed or trusted on more than one occasion.
+However, in private, he was overheard saying that the Indians were savages who could never be tamed or trusted on more than one occasion.
 While his intentions may have been good, this is considered the biggest failure of his presidential career.

 After the Presidency